n2hsu/oauth-gae/README.md

 oauth-gae
 =========

-OAuth2 GAE Douban Weibo QQ
+OAuth2.0 for GAE
+It contains Douban,Weibo,QQ